 Is there a LOTO (“lock out, tag out) procedure for Solukon machines?

 1. The door has a safety door lock that has to be opened by a button

 2. After pushing the Emergency-Stop off/on the machine has to be restarted with an extra on/off button

 3. After turning the main-switch off/on the machine has to be restarted with an extra on/off button

 4. The electric cabinet is only openable with a switched off main-switch.
 The main-switch can be locked with a padlock.

 Can you integrate our systems in automated production lines?

 Yes.
-Our large cleaning systems, the SFM-AT800/-S and SFM-AT1000-S, can be equipped with an automatic rear door, providing for loading and automated clamping systems for the part using robots.
+Our large cleaning systems, the SFM-AT800-S and SFM-AT1000-S, can be equipped with an automatic rear door, providing for loading and automated clamping systems for the part using robots.
 Our system can be integrated and controlled by UPC UA.
-Furthermore, Solukon offers the Digital Factory Tool (available for SFM-AT800/-S and SFM-AT1000-S) for quality assurance and automation integration as an option.
+Furthermore, Solukon offers the Digital-Factory-Tool (available for SFM-AT350, SFM-AT800-S and SFM-AT1000-S) for quality assurance and automation integration as an option.